 3 Tips for Protecting Data

 Now that you understand potential threats to your business data every time you or your employees travel, take the following cybersecurity precautions:

 - Provide data blocking charging adapters to each employee and ask, well, plead, they use them at public charging stations.

 - Encourage employees to use the charging cables that come with their phone.
 Never use a borrowed cable, as hackers have developed malicious cables that steal data, too.

 - Provide power banks to employees who frequently travel or who are "in the field" and need access to a quick charge.
 Carrying your own portable charging juice prevents you from relying on public charging stations that could be compromised.

 Now that you know better, do better.
-Think for one minute what it would mean for your business data was compromised.
+Think for one minute what it would mean if your business data (or personal data!) was compromised.